 Stirring the Wild: Nature acts as a direct partner as photo-poems stir in the wind while dangling from wisteria vines.

 Sunday Paper: Dresses made out of Sunday newspapers stop passersby when exhibited on the Atlanta BeltLine.

-DiverseCity: Paintings made from street photography are left for #FreeArtFriday near an iconic mural.
+DiverseCity: Paintings made from street photography are presented as part of #FreeArtFriday near an iconic mural.